apache/predictionio/docs/manual/source/recommendation/dase.html.md

 Spark's MLlib ALS algorithm takes training data of RDD type, i.e. `RDD[Rating]` and train a model, which is a `MatrixFactorizationModel` object.

-PredictionIO's MLlib Collaborative Filtering engine template, which *MyRecommendation* bases on, integrates this algorithm under the DASE architecture.
+PredictionIO Recommendation Engine Template, which *MyRecommendation* bases on, integrates this algorithm under the DASE architecture.
 We will take a closer look at the DASE code below.